CHILDREN, YOUTH AND YOUNG ADULTS INITIATIVE

-Children and young people are on a developmental and spiritual journey towards a deeper practice of their faith and values that will frame the ways they experience and impact the world around them.
+Children and young people are on a developmental and spiritual journey towards a deeper practice of their faith and values.
+This will frame the ways they experience and impact the world around them.

-During that journey they need meaningful encounters with people from different backgrounds that challenge them to question stereotypes and build relationships with those who believe differently than they do.
+During that journey, they need meaningful encounters with people from a variety of backgrounds.
+These interactions challenge youth to question stereotypes and build relationships with those who believe differently than they do.

-Through its partnership with schools and faith communities throughout Los Angeles, The Guibord Center brings children and young people together for face-to-face experiences that help them appreciate others and develop the skills that they can use to make a positive difference in an increasingly diverse society.
+Through its partnership with schools and faith communities, The Guibord Center brings children and young people together for face-to-face experiences.
+These events help them appreciate others and develop skills that they can use to make a positive difference in an increasingly diverse society.

 Faith at the Table

 Those are the basic ingredients for Faith At The Table, the new program offered by The Guibord Center for young adults.

 An important goal of The Guibord Center is to increase opportunities for interfaith education and dialogue for elementary and secondary students.
 To that end, The Guibord Center is building strategic partnerships with local private schools in order to meet students where they are already active and have a supportive community for developing interfaith awareness.